An MX Record (Mail Exchange Record) directs emails sent to your domain to the correct mail server. This ensures that your emails are delivered to you.

 7. Fill in the fields:

 a.
-Zone: Leave this blank for your main domain (example.com) or enter your subdomain (www or blog).
+Zone: Leave this blank for your main domain (example.store) or enter your subdomain (www or blog).

 b.
-Value: Enter the mail server address where emails should be routed (e.g., mail.yourdomain.com).
+Value: Enter the mail server address where emails should be routed (e.g., mail.yourdomain.store).
 This address is usually provided by your email hosting provider.

 c.
 MX Priority: Set the priority in which mail servers receive emails.
 Lower numbers have higher priority, meaning emails are sent to that server first.